mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 ### 2.7 Operation Outside the Universal I/O Model: `ioctl()`

-The `ioctl()` system call is a general-purpose mechanism for performing file and device operations taht fall outside the universal I/O model.
+The `ioctl()` system call is a general-purpose mechanism for performing file and device operations that fall outside the universal I/O model.

 ```c
 #include <sys/ioctl.h>